rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

     they are more likely to make `T` not trivially constructible, and thus hinder optimizations.

-Note that this differs from std::linalg:
-"A value-initialized object of linear algebra value type shall act as the additive identity" ([linalg.reqs.val] 3).
+Note that this differs from std::linalg's algorithms, where "[a] value-initialized object of linear algebra value type shall act as the additive identity" ([linalg.reqs.val] 3).
 However, std::linalg does not take user-defined binary operators;
 it always uses `operator+` for reductions.